-- 70 CUPE will expand our international solidarity work in Africa by strengthening our relationships with the South Africa Municipal Workers' Union (SAMWU) and the National Education, Health and Allied Workers' Union (NEHAWU).
+CUPE will expand our international solidarity work in Africa by strengthening our relationships with the South Africa Municipal Workers' Union (SAMWU) and the National Education, Health and Allied Workers' Union (NEHAWU).
 With SAMWU, we will build on our recent gender and privatization project and the current recruiting and servicing women workers' project.
-We will reinforce our relationship with NEHAWU who have just come through a groundbreaking national strike with other public sector unions to significantly improve wages and working conditions through active, mutually beneficial projects funded through Global Justice Fund, CUPE locals and other partners. - Africa.
+We will reinforce our relationship with NEHAWU who have just come through a groundbreaking national strike with other public sector unions to significantly improve wages and working conditions through active, mutually beneficial projects funded through the Global Justice Fund, CUPE locals and other partners.

+HIV/AIDS continues to be the scourge of sub-Saharan Africa.
 Over thirteen million children have lost their parents to AIDS and the crisis continues unabated.
 CUPE will encourage divisions, locals and members to establish ongoing programs of support for women and children affected by AIDS, fight for equality for women and an end to violence against women where rape is a key contributor to the problem.
-We must engage in political action to pressure the Canadian government to live up to a commitment to provide 0.7 per cent of GDP for development aid and to allow for inexpensive Canadian-made drugs to fight HIV/AIDS to flow to Africa and other needy countries. - 72 A central focus of our international work will be to speak out against human rights abuses wherever they occur including Colombia, Iran, the Philippines, China, Darfur, and Burma.
+We must engage in political action to pressure the

+Canadian government to live up to a commitment to provide 0.7 per cent of GDP for development aid and to allow for inexpensive Canadian-made drugs to fight HIV/AIDS to flow to Africa and other needy countries.

+A central focus of our international work will be to speak out against human rights abuses wherever they occur including Colombia, Iran, the Philippines, China, Darfur, and Burma.
+CUPE will lobby the Canadian government to secure human rights through peaceful and diplomatic means rather than through military intervention.

 The plight of Palestinians in the Middle East is no exception.
-CUPE reaffirms our policy of the 2003 CUPE National Convention which states that we: - "demand that the Israeli Government immediately withdraw from the occupied territories and abide by UN Resolutions 242 and 338"; - "call for and actively work towards an end to all acts of violence that take the lives of innocent people, whether they be Palestinian or Israeli"; and - "help develop a peace process based on equality between Israelis and Palestinians and based on the implementation of United Nations resolutions and international law".
+CUPE reaffirms our policy of the 2003 CUPE National Convention which states that we:

+- "demand that the Israeli Government immediately withdraw from the occupied territories and abide by UN Resolutions 242 and 338"; and - "call for and actively work towards an end to all acts of violence that take the lives of innocent people, whether they be Palestinian or Israeli"; and - "help develop a peace process based on equality between Israelis and Palestinians and based on the implementation of United Nations resolutions and international law".

+Over the next two years CUPE will develop and implement an educational approach on issues in the Middle East, designed to inform the CUPE membership of the history and magnitude of the conflict and its many complexities.
+This educational approach will utilize CUPE B.C.'s The Wall Must Fall as part of the core educational materials.

+CUPE National will join with labour, political parties, and community allies to pressure the government to withdraw troops from Afghanistan, and work towards a peaceful resolve for that war-torn country.
+The Canadian government should be diverting financial resources targetted to our military towards peaceful social policies.
+We will resist all corporate efforts to profit from war.
+We will lobby the Canadian government to ensure that U.S. activists and soldiers are not denied entry to Canada irrespective of whether they will claim refugee status or not.

+CUPE will lobby the government to put an end to the use of unconstitutional security certificates and provide fair trials and representation for detainees.

+Global solidarity occurs both at home and abroad.
+CUPE will support all efforts to ensure that migrant farm workers and temporary foreign workers have fundamental rights to safe working conditions, fair wages and the right to organize.